 The policy details can be found in the schedule at the bottom of this page.

 The policy covers yield losses from your overall approved tonnage in the event that a frost event is triggered.
-For 2018/19, your overall approved tonnage is equal to your area planted multiplied by your five-year average yield, minus a factor of 16% reflecting yield expectations based on root dig results (in any case no larger than your contracted tonnage).
+For 2020/21, your overall approved tonnage is equal to your area planted multiplied by your five-year average yield minus 6%, reflecting some of the yield loss already faced by the crop prior to any frost event happening.
+In any case, your approved tonnage will be no larger than your contracted tonnage.

 Should a frost event be triggered, the first 15% of yield loss is akin to the excess on the policy and is not paid for.
 Yield losses above that level are covered in the event of a frost event being triggered.